jain-shantanu/DIRECD_soft/source/FAQ.rst

         *Data Source: Confirm that the data was downloaded from a supported source like JSOC and is in a compatible format (.fits/.fts).

-**Q:** The calibration process produces errors or warnings
+**Q: The calibration process produces errors or warnings**
     A: The most common causes of errors/warnings in calibration routine could be:
-        *Incorrect FITS file headers
+        1. Incorrect FITS file headers

-        *Missing metadata in downloaded files
+        2. Missing metadata in downloaded files

-        *Corrupted download files
+        3. Corrupted download files

         To troubleshoot these steps, the users can:

-        *Enable the "Overwrite Raw fits" option to force redownload *Check that all files have consistent metadata *Verify the files are complete SDO/AIA Level 1 data
+        1. Enable the "Overwrite Raw fits" option to force redownload

+        2. Check that all files have consistent metadata

+        3. Verify the files are complete SDO/AIA Level 1 data

         In case of a specific error, please reach out to us.

+**Q: Dimming Detection produces unexpected results or errors**
+    A: Unexpected results and/or errors in dimming detection can occur due to incorrect flare coordinates or insufficient time range of detection.
+For proper dimming detection, ensure the flare latitude and longitude are correctly specified with proper direction (North/South, East/West) and the time range covers at least 120+ minutes after the event.

+**Q: The application runs slowly, what to do?**
+    A: The GUI is highly dependent on internet speed.
+If the application runs slowly, please check your internet connection.
+    Consider increasing cadence for faster processing or decreasing the detection time range.

 DIRECD Analysis